AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_py.md

 # HelloWorld Python

-This chapter will demonstrate how to create a basic AimRT Python project through a simple Demo.
+This chapter will introduce how to set up the most basic AimRT Python project through a simple demo.

-AimRT is built upon pybind11, wrapping a Python interface layer over the C++ API.
-This Demo will showcase the following fundamental features:
+AimRT is built upon pybind11, with a Python interface layer wrapped on top of the CPP API layer.
+This demo will demonstrate the following basic functionalities:
-- Installing AimRT via pip
+- Installing AimRT via pip;
-- Creating and using AimRT instances directly in the Main method using App mode
+- Creating an AimRT instance directly in the Main method using App mode and utilizing its features;
-- Utilizing basic logging capabilities
+- Using basic logging functionality;
-- Employing basic configuration functionalities
+- Using basic configuration functionality;
-- Executing Python scripts to experience AimRT's capabilities
+- Running Python scripts to experience AimRT's capabilities.

-## STEP1: Ensure Local Environment Requirements
+## STEP1: Ensure Local Environment Meets Requirements

-First verify that your local Python environment meets the requirements and has the `aimrt_py` package installed.
-Refer to the steps in [References & Installation (Python)](installation_py.md) for details.
+First, please ensure your local Python environment meets the requirements and has the `aimrt_py` package installed.
+For specific steps, refer to the [References & Installation (Python)](installation_py.md) section.

 ## STEP2: Write Business Code

-Refer to the following code to create a Python file `helloworld_app.py`, which creates an AimRT instance, parses configuration files, and prints simple logs.
+Refer to the following code to create a Python file `helloworld_app.py`, which initializes an AimRT instance, parses the input configuration file, and prints some simple logs.

 ```python
 import argparse